sisovin/OnboardingTask/README.md

 ## ✨ Screen 4: Recommended List

 **Objective:** A dedicated view for curated suggestions (likely navigated to from the "See All" button on the Home Screen's Recommendation section).
+The RecommendedListScreen should use off-black background (`Color(0x000000)` / use Text Color OffWhite (#F5F7FA)

 **Top Bar Area:**
 * **Left:** ⬅️ Back Arrow Icon.